hapytex/django-antipatterns/pattern/date-time-field-s-that-store-a-week-or-month.md

 we here thus make a mixin that will, in case the datetime is not `None` call the `truncate_date` which by default does not truncate.

-With this mixin, we can however implement fields that truncate like a `WeekField` and a `MonthField`:
+With this mixin, we can however implement fields that truncate like a `WeekField` and a `MonthField`.
+In this example a week starts on *Monday*:

 <pre class="python3"><code>from datetime import timedelta
 from django.db.models import DateField